philippinespire/pire_ssl_data_processing/README.md

 ---

-The purpose of this repo is to document the processing and analysis of `Shutgun Sequencing Libraries - SSL data` for probe development which then will be processed according to the [Capture Shotgun Sequencing Libraries- CSSL repo](https://github.com/philippinespire/pire_cssl_data_processing)
+The purpose of this repo is to document the processing and analysis of `Shotgun Sequencing Libraries - SSL data` for probe development which then will be processed according to the [Capture Shotgun Sequencing Libraries- CSSL repo](https://github.com/philippinespire/pire_cssl_data_processing)

 Each species will get it's own directory within this repo.
 Try to avoing putting dirs inside dirs inside dirs.

 The Sgr dir will serve as the example to follow in terms of both directory structure and documentation of progress in `README.md`.

+If this is your first time working on wahab/turing or want to check out some tips see the [Working on ODU's HPC repo](https://github.com/philippinespire/denovo_genome_assembly/tree/main/working_in_Turing-Wahab)

 ---